vmchura/LLMFineTuning/README.md

 ```

 This will:
-- Evaluate the base model on all questions
+- Evaluate the base model on all questions using ROUGE score
-- Evaluate the fine-tuned model on all questions
+- Evaluate the fine-tuned model on all questions using ROUGE score
-- Calculate GPTScore for both models
+- Calculate multiple ROUGE metrics (ROUGE-1, ROUGE-2, ROUGE-L)
 - Generate comparison results
 - Save detailed results to the `results` directory